charmparticle/mpd_what/README.md

     pip3 install python-mpd2 pycurl musicbrainzngs python-magic

- * edit mpd_what to set the coverart_dir, mpd_host, and mpd_port to whatever you prefer (otherwise, it defaults to ~/coverart, localhost, and 6600, respectively)
+edit mpd_what to set the coverart_dir, mpd_host, and mpd_port to whatever you prefer (otherwise, it defaults to ~/coverart, localhost, and 6600, respectively), then

     ./mpd_what -b